Terem Quartet: Critics

 Nikita Mikhalkov said that it was important for him to find a wonderful combination of professionalism, musicality, mischief and root structure in the ensemble.

-Yuri Shevchuk after the joint performance with the ensemble said that his band DDT and Terem Quartet will be friends.
-For 20-anniversary he presented the notes of his songs in a hope that Terem Quartet sometime will perform one of them.
-Terem Quartet took part in recording of 3 songs form DDT's "Beautiful Love" (Prekrasnaya Lubov) album.
+Following a joint performance with the ensemble, Yuri Shevchuk said that his band DDT and Terem Quartet will be friends.
+For their 20th anniversary, he presented the quartet with notes of his songs in the hope that they would perform one of them.
+The Terem Quartet subsequently recorded three songs from DDT's "Beautiful Love" (Prekrasnaya Lubov) album.